Mind–body dualism: Property dualism

 Property dualism asserts that an ontological distinction lies in the differences between properties of mind and matter, and that consciousness may be ontologically irreducible to neurobiology and physics.
 It asserts that when matter is organized in the appropriate way (i.e., in the way that living human bodies are organized), mental properties emerge.
 Hence, it is a sub-branch of emergent materialism.
 What views properly fall under the property dualism rubric is itself a matter of dispute.
 There are different versions of property dualism, some of which claim independent categorisation.

 Non-reductive physicalism is a form of property dualism in which it is asserted that all mental states are causally reducible to physical states.
-One argument for this has been made in the form of anomalous monism expressed by Donald Davidson, where it is argued that mental events are identical to physical events, however, relations of mental events cannot be described by strict law-governed causal relationships.
+One argument for this has been made in the form of anomalous monism expressed by Donald Davidson, where it is argued that mental events are identical to physical events, however, strict law-governed causal relationships cannot describe relations of mental events.
 Another argument for this has been expressed by John Searle, who is the advocate of a distinctive form of physicalism he calls biological naturalism.
 His view is that although mental states are ontologically irreducible to physical states, they are causally reducible.
 He has acknowledged that "to many people" his views and those of property dualists look a lot alike, but he thinks the comparison is misleading.